Save money on your next secure overseas transfer.

 - Checks.
 International checks can be obtained from US banks and then sent overseas.

-- Provide your name, address, contact information and valid photo ID.
+- Provide your name, address, contact information and any required documentation.

-- Provide your beneficiary’s name, address and information, along with their bank account info if you’re sending a bank transfer.
+- Provide your recipient’s name, address and information, along with their bank account info if you’re sending a bank transfer.

 - Make a note of a tracking number you may receive so you can monitor the progress of your money transfer.